moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-However, let’s leave it with the condition for now and see if after
+However, let’s leave it with the test condition for now and see if
-some other simplifications we can’t prove to ourselves that we have
+after some other simplifications we can’t prove to ourselves that we
-captured all the possibilities.
+have captured all the possibilities.

 The next simplification is one that is applicable to far more than
 simplifying uses of Booleans but it’s useful here.